justinthdang/qworkloads/README.md

 #### `make`

 ## Customizing the Circuit, Architecture, and Parameters
-To generate a random circuit (optional), navigate to the project directory and execute the following:
+To generate a random circuit (optional), navigate to the traffic folder under the project directory and execute the following:
 #### `./rcg <l-qubits> <m-gates> <1-qubit-gate-probability 2-qubit-gate-probability ... n-qubit-gate-probability>`

 A list of inputs for the architecture and parameters text files can be found under section III of [this paper](https://arxiv.org/pdf/2405.16275).